Grass types that are used for lawns are classified into two groups either cool-season or warm-season species.

-Perennial ryegrasses are mainly used in seed blends as a nurse grass, because of its quick germination rate, and for overseeding warm-season species.
+Perennial ryegrasses are mainly used in seed blends as a nurse grass, because of their quick germination rate, and for overseeding warm-season species.

-Bentgrass is another common cool season species - used mainly on golf course greens and tees.
-It can make a real nice lawn but is very high maintenance.
-In some areas, bentgrass can be an invasive weed that is dificult to control.
+Bentgrass is another common cool season species – used mainly on golf course greens and tees.
+It can make a really nice lawn but is very high maintenance.
+In some areas, bentgrass can be an invasive weed that is difficult to control.

-Warm-season species are best suited to the tropical and sub-tropical climates of the southern and south western regions of the United States.
-A typical annual growth cycle begins with a slow green up in the spring as temperatures rise, thrive during the warmer temperatures - optimal growth is between 80° to 90° F degrees - and then go dormant and turn brown when the weather gets cold.
-Warm season lawns are more heat and drought tolerant than cool season lawns making them a good option for warm semi-arid and arid regions.
+Warm-season species are best suited to the tropical and subtropical climates of the southern and southwestern regions of the United States.
+A typical annual growth cycle begins with a slow green up in the spring as temperatures rise, thrives during the warmer temperatures – optimal growth is between 80° to 90° F degrees – and then goes dormant and turns brown when the weather gets cold.
+Warm-season lawns are more heat and drought-tolerant than cool-season lawns making them a good option for warm semi-arid and arid regions.

 Popular warm-season grasses for US lawns: